NachiketaVadera/100-ways-to-print-HelloWorld-in-java/README.md

 # 100-ways-to-print-HelloWorld-in-java

-This repository contains 100 ways to print 'Hello World' in java.
+## This repository contains 100 ways to print 'Hello World' in java.
+Currently 7 ways has been impemented.